Safety & Sea Survival Course (SSSC)

 - Retrieving crew with throwing line

-The practical flare shoot will include igniting several different types of flares.
+The practical flare shoot will include igniting a handheld flare.

 Assessments